 Is Sedation Dentistry Very Costly?

-As with any other dental procedure, your sedation dentistry cost will be influenced by several factors, such as the type of sedation you have, the complexity of your dental procedure, and whether you have sedation dentistry insurance coverage.
-If you don’t have dental insurance, we offer several affordable financing options that can help you manage your sedation dentistry cost, so ask us for more information.
+As with any other dental procedure, your sedation dentistry cost will be influenced by several factors, such as the type of sedation you have, and the complexity of your dental procedure.
+We offer several affordable financing options that can help you manage your sedation dentistry cost, so ask us for more information.

 What Are the Advantages of Sedation Dentistry?

 One of the main advantages of dental sedation is that it allows you to maintain your oral health without the fear of going to the dentist.
 When you’re not stressed about undergoing a dental procedure, you’re more likely to have regular dental cleanings and checkups.
 And, your treatment will go more smoothly because your dentist won’t have an anxious patient.
 Dental anxiety is very common, so don’t feel as if you’re the only one who suffers from it.

 If you’re interested in having sedation dentistry in Alpharetta, we offer options based on the degree of sedation needed:

 - Oral Sedation: Oral sedation dentistry is the most commonly used method because it’s as simple as taking a pill.
 Before your procedure, we’ll give you a pill that will make you drowsy.
 Although you may fall asleep, many patients remain awake, but fully relaxed throughout their procedure.

 - Deep Sedation Dentistry: Also referred to as general anesthesia, this will place you in a deep sleep for the entire procedure.
 You’ll wake up only when the anesthesia wears off or we give you a medication that will reverse the sedation.